Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 Isabela Island

-Only the southern part is inhabited, in the small town of Villamil home of only 3000 souls.
-Some of the volcanos are active including Vulcano Sierra Negra which is also one of the main attraction of the island and you can hike there with an organized tour.
+Only the southern part is inhabited, in the small town of Villamil, home to only 3000 souls.
+Some of the volcanoes are active, including Vulcano Sierra Negra, which is also one of the main attractions of the island, and you can hike there with an organized tour.

 Hotels in Isabela Island: my pick